Anivive/vue-contentful-rich-text/README.md

 }
 ```

-You can then add to your document markup where ever you need to display a Contentful Rich Text field, just pass in the field with the document property.
+You can then add to your document markup wherever you need to display a Contentful Rich Text field, just pass in the field with the document property.

 ```